passlab/rexomptest/REXCompiler/REXReferenceManual/multi_src/README.md

 ./target.out
 ```

-The program will print ten times of string `Test.`.
-Running `nvprof` shows that the kernel runs on GPU.
+The program will print two times of string `Test 1.` and six times of string `Test 2.`.
+Running `nvprof` shows that the kernels run on GPU.
-The code has been tested on Fornax with NVIDIA Tesla K80, CUDA toolkit 10.1, and Clang/LLVM 10.x.
+The code has been tested on Carina with NVIDIA Tesla V100, CUDA toolkit 11.2, and Clang/LLVM 11.x.

 # 4. On-going work

 - For now, the number of threads per block and number of blocks are set to 1024 and 256.
-- The size and type of passing variables are not handled.
-They are always set to an empty array.
-It will be addressed when we implement the `map` clause.
+- The output files are manually modified upon the original REX outputs.
+The transformation will be implemented later.

 # 5. Issues

+- The output for input files has to be transformed individually by REX instead of using one command for all.